francescoo22/masters-thesis/chapters/4-Annotation-System.typ

   Remove-Locals-Discard, "",
 )

-*TODO: sistema descrizione*
-- $Delta triangle.filled.small.l Delta_1$ is used to maintain the correct context when exiting a scope.
-  - $Delta$ represents the resulting context of the inner scope.
-  - $Delta_1$ represents the context at the beginning of the scope.
+The function formalized by these rules is used to obtain the correct context when exiting a scope.
+When writing $Delta_1 triangle.filled.small.l Delta_2$, $Delta_1$ represents the resulting context of a scope, while $Delta_2$ represents the context at the beginning of that scope.
-  - The result of the operation is a context where paths rooted in variable locally declared inside the scope are removed.
+The result of the operation is a context where paths rooted in variables that have been locally declared inside the scope are removed.

+$ \_ triangle.filled.small.l \_ : Delta -> Delta -> Delta $

 === Unify